 You can think of scammers who obtain a victim’s credit card and use their data to practice unauthorized acts.
 For example, they buy products or services, without the knowledge of the data owner and without authorization.

 Often, the victim is only aware of the criminal act after it has been committed.
-The crime is only noticed after it has caused financial damage to the victim or to the company.
+The crime is only noticed after it has caused financial damage to the victim or the company.

 In summary, these are the most common things fraudsters do when committing identity fraud: